Shaving soap

-Shaving soap is a hard soap that is used to produce lather with a shaving brush.
+Shaving soap (sometimes called a shaving puck) is a hard soap that is used to produce lather with a shaving brush.
 The lather it produces is used to coat the face during shaving, softening the hair in preparation for shaving.

 While shaving soap produces plenty of dense and long-lasting lather, its use in modern times is less widespread and has been overtaken by various types of shaving cream.

 History

 Hard shaving soaps in their modern form have existed since at least the early 19th century.
 Williams (a common American shaving soap intended for use in a mug rather than a scuttle) has been produced since 1840, and a US patent for a shaving scuttle for use with a hard soap was granted in 1867.
 Shaving sticks (shaving soap formed into a cylinder) have existed at least since the mid-19th century.

 The 21st Century has seen a pop culture renaissance of Wet Shaving and thus, shaving soaps have become increasingly popular, with multiple brands being established to exclusively sell the product.